google/bulk_fhir_tools/README.md

     -fhir_store_id="your_fhir_store_id" \
     -alsologtostderr=true -stderrthreshold=0
   ```

+  Note: If `-enable_fhir_store=true` specifying `-output_prefix` is optional.
+If
+  `-output_prefix` is not specified, no NDJSON output will be written to local
+  disk and the only output will be to FHIR store.

 To set up the `bcda_fetch` program to run periodically, take a look at the
 [documentation](docs/periodic_gcp_ingestion.md).